amyylin1/stock-analysis/README.md

 ### The original code

-The oringal code contains an outer loop, "i", that will iterate the tickers from 0 to 11.
-It has an inner loop, "j", that will iterate all the rows from 2 to the last one.
+The oringal code is less efficient because of its nested loop.
+The code contains an outer loop, "i", that will iterate the tickers from 0 to 11.
+Here, the "totalVolume" is set to zero, so that it will reset for each outer loop.
+The code also has an inner loop, "j", that will iterate all the rows from 2 to the last row.
 For each of the row, it will undergo three "If ...
-Then" statements, to check for "the current ticker volumn", "starting price" and "ending price" before it loops over to the next row.
-Once the inner loop loops through all the "j"s.
-It will start the next "i" and start the process all over time.
-This is why it take longer computation time.
+Then" conditional statements, to check for "the current ticker volumn", "starting price" and "ending price" before it loops over to the next row.
+Once the inner loop loops through all the rows.
+It will start the next outer loop "i" , and repeat the code over and over again till i = 11.
+This nested loop structure take longer computation time to excute.

           '4) Loop through tickers

           For i = 0 To 11